 Serving size: 1 cake Calories: 215 Fat: 8.5 Saturated fat: 2 Carbohydrates: 27 Sugar: 8 Sodium: 76 Fiber: 7.8 Protein: 11

-Okay so the inside might be as pretty as the outside, but it’s delish and we so loved that the nutty texture.
+Okay so the inside of the microwave mug cake might not be as pretty as the outside, but it’s delish and we so loved that the nutty texture.

 Those of you who have made a microwave mug cake before, what do you put in it?
 Have you ever tried making a mug cake with chia or quinoa?
 Time to experiment.
 Haha, have fun!

 Want to see a picture of an OLD mug cake recipe? hehe –> Check out this chia cake recipe from 4 years ago.
 LOL!.

 This tasty mug cake recipe creation is sponsored by my friends over at Better Body Foods!
 Thank you for allowing me to share their wonderful products and talk about this caring company.